Helicobacter Pylori Culture

 Why do I need this test?

-You may need this test if your healthcare provider suspects you have an H. pylori
+You may need this test if your healthcare provider believes you have an H. pylori

 infection.
-Symptoms of an H. pylori infection are mainly in the stomach and digestive
+Symptoms of an H. pylori infection most often affect the stomach and digestive

 tract.
-They include abdominal pain, ulcers, and diarrhea.
-In some children, the infection
+They include belly (abdominal) pain, ulcers, and diarrhea.
+In some children,

-is linked with stunted growth.
-It also increases the risk for stomach cancer.
+the infection is linked with stunted growth.
+It also increases the risk for stomach

 What other tests might I have along with this test?

 One example is a breath test.
-For a breath test, you will drink liquid or take a capsule
+For a breath test, you will drink a liquid or swallow

-that contains a small amount of harmless radioactive material.
-Your healthcare provider
+a capsule that contains a small amount of harmless radioactive material.
+Your healthcare

-will then check levels of this material in your breath.
-If H. pylori bacteria are
+provider will then check levels of this material in your breath.
+If H. pylori bacteria

 Other noninvasive tests for H. pylori look at samples of blood, saliva, or stool.